AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IInternalElementContainer/README.md

 IInternalElementContainer Interface
 ===================================
-AutomationML 2.1 APIInterface to define elements which contain a collection of internal elements
+Interface to define elements which contain a collection of internal elements

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)